The next RTO General Grant cycle application opens on Jan. 3, 2024

 Get email updates on Regional Travel Options program activities and announcements.

 It’s not enough just to build a transportation system with options to walk, bike, take transit or ride share.
 People need to know how to access those options and understand the benefits.
 That’s where Metro’s Regional Travel Options program comes in.

-Government agencies, colleges, universities, public school districts or schools (K-8), and non-profit organizations are eligible to apply for RTO grants.
-RTO grant projects or programs must increase access to, and use of, travel options and advance the region’s goals, objectives, and priorities for transportation and land use as defined in the Regional Transportation Plan and the Regional Travel Options Strategy.
+Government agencies, colleges, universities, public school districts or schools (K-12), and non-profit organizations are eligible to apply for RTO grants.
+RTO grant projects or programs must increase access to and use of travel options, and advance the region’s goals, objectives, and priorities for transportation and land use as defined in the Regional Transportation Plan and the Regional Travel Options Strategy.

 The Core & Emerging Partners track is intended for organizations that already have, or are working towards, a long-standing commitment to delivering travel options work as a key organizational function.
 This track is open on an invitation-only basis to local jurisdictions, school districts, and nonprofits.
 These grants support one to three-year projects, with $7 million allocated in 2023.

 The General Grants track is intended to fund a variety of travel options initiatives and projects, including funding for organizations that do not necessarily have a transportation focus.
 The three categories within this track include:

 - Travel Options (TO) Community Services: intended specifically to fund organizations that don’t necessarily focus on travel options as an organizational mission but are seeking to support travel options on behalf of the communities they serve.